quark-zju/sup/README.md

 The `notmuch` branch is a WORKING-IN-PROGRESS to replace Sup's index backend with notmuch.
 It will reduce some features of Sup but would allow multiple Sup instances - Sup will be a "frontend" of notmuch.

-Check the `forked` branch if you want to use Sup without notmuch.
+Check the `forked` branch, or commit `35cf5cd61e` if you want to use Sup without notmuch.

 ## New features in this fork